 Click on this link to learn more about the plans for the project and to donate:

-The University of Sheffield has supported the project in various ways, notably via the nestbox and webcams, and particular thanks go to Ian Knowles, Paul Leman, Jim Lonsdale and Phil Riley.
+The University of Sheffield has supported the project in various ways, notably via the nestbox and webcams, and particular thanks go to Ian Knowles, Paul Leman, Jim Lonsdale, David Wood, and Phil Riley.

 The adult birds remain around the St George's area throughout the year, but are most evident from January through to the end of the breeding season.
 Visits to the webcam can be rewarding at any time, though the months of March-June are when the breeding activity takes place and views are more or less guaranteed.